ms-us-rcg-cloud-innovation/notifications-and-messaging/docs/azure-communication-services/acs-readme.md

 Each message is routed to an appropriate queue based on our subscription.
 Once they arrive in their desitnations processing is doing using a FunctionApp or LogicApp -- all depending on the event type.
 The Event Grid subscriptions will also promote some properties to aid in our routing and processing of events.

 Later on in this document we'll walk through editing one our LogicApp Workflow to enable integration with Teams.
-We'll use this integration to post message delivery updates.
+We'll use this integration to post message delivery updates in a teams channel when we've been informed of a dropped message.

 ### System Design